Bomb squad detonates pressure cooker found near Islamic Center of Northridge

-GRANADA HILLS, LOS ANGELES (KABC) -- Los Angeles police investigated a package left near the Islamic Center of Northridge in Granada Hills Sunday night, which prompted a response from a bomb squad.
+GRANADA HILLS, LOS ANGELES (KABC) -- A bomb squad responded after a bag with a pressure cooker inside was discovered near the Islamic Center of Northridge in Granada Hills Sunday night, Los Angeles police said.

 An investigation began on the 11000 block of Encino Avenue after police received a report at about 9:30 p.m. regarding a bag found near the mosque.